- Learning about cancer surgery

 When to call your doctor after cancer surgery

 Some surgery side effects are fleeting and minor, but others may be a sign of serious problems.
 You should not be the judge.
-Tell your doctor right away if you suffer from any of the following symptoms after surgery:
+Tell your doctor or nurse right away if you suffer from any of the following symptoms after surgery:

 - A fever of 100.5°F or greater when taken by mouth